brookstalley/luminous-particle/README.md

 Use one HSILight per addressable module.

 The global `globalBrightness` variable can be used as a blackout.
 All OutputInterfaces should multiply the power for the emitters they are responsible for by `globalBrightness` before sending.

+At present only the PCA9685 is supported for output, but it should be trivial to write a new outputinterface for direct pin output.